digitallawyer/openlegaldictionary/_definitions/indictment.md

 title: Indictment
 permalink: "/definitions/indictment.html"
-body: An indictment is an ac-cusation in writing found and presented by a grand jury, legally convoked and sworn, to the court in which lt ls impaneled, charg-ing that a person therein named has done some act, or been guilty of some omission, which, by law, is a publlc offense, punishable on indictment.
+body: An indictment is an ac-cusation in writing found and presented by a grand jury, legally convoked and sworn, to the court in which it is impaneled, charg-ing that a person therein named has done some act, or been guilty of some omission, which, by law, is a publlc offense, punishable on indictment.
 Code Iowa 1880, | 4295; Pen.
   Code Cal.
 8 917; Code Ala.
 1886, | 4364.
 And see Grin v.
 Shine, 187 U. 8.
 181, 23